ethereum-optimism/optimism/specs/proposals.md

 index of the first output to delete, this will also delete all subsequent outputs.

 > **Note regarding future work:** In the initial version of the system, the proposer will be the same entity as the
 > sequencer, which is a trusted role.
-In the future proposers will need to submit a bond in order to post L2 output
+In the future proposers may need to submit a bond in order to post L2 output
 > roots, and some or all of this bond may be taken in the event of a faulty proposal.

 ## L2 Output Commitment Construction